-The Oral and Maxillofacial Surgery Residency has been an A.D.A. approved program since its inception more than 50 years ago.
+The Oral and Maxillofacial Surgery Residency has been an American Dental Association Commission on Dental Accreditation approved program since its inception more than 50 years ago.
 Those residents who complete the four-year curriculum (and for those who pursue the M.D. option, two additional years) fulfill all the prerequisites and requirements of the American Board of Oral and Maxillofacial Surgery and are eligible for the board’s examination.

 Resident responsibility progresses in a linear tract.

 Formal teaching rounds are carried out each morning under the guidance of the faculty.
 Less formal working rounds are held each afternoon under the leadership of the chief resident.
 Faculty are consulted formally and informally by all levels of trainees involved in patient care.
 Each patient is admitted to the care of a full-time faculty member who works with the fourth-year resident in planning and implementation of the patient’s treatment.

 Resident education in the basic biomedical sciences is enhanced in three ways.
 First, weekly departmental conferences are designed to cover a broad spectrum of oral and maxillofacial surgical and medical topics, with basic sciences presented as an integral part of the background, diagnosis and treatment.
-Second, each resident takes part in an oral mock board examination administered yearly by the full and part-time faculty.
-Third, each resident takes the yearly OMSSAT (Oral and Maxillofacial Surgery Self Assessment Tool) of the American Association of Oral and Maxillofacial Surgeons.
+Second, each resident takes part in an oral mock board examination administered yearly by non-faculty surgeons.
+Third, each resident takes the yearly OMSITE (Oral and Maxillofacial Surgery in Training Examination) of the American Association of Oral and Maxillofacial Surgeons.
 These examinations encourage study in the basic sciences as well as clinical areas.